-All animals should be checked upon their arrival at the place of destination by experienced and trained handlers and/or veterinary personnel. especially if they were injured, or contaminated by body fluids of other species during travel.
+All animals should be checked upon their arrival at the place of destination by experienced and trained handlers and/or veterinary personnel.
 Animals that are determined to have been injured or contaminated by bodily fluids of other species during travel should be immediately examined by qualified veterinarians and treated as appropriate.